-Earlier-you may not have been here, but I was asked a question about Thailand, and there is a group of Uyghurs that are in Thai-
+Earlier-you may not have been here, but I was asked a question about Thailand, and there is a group of Uyghurs that are in Thailand that they are saying may be deported.

 And I said this is one of our strongest, longest relationships in the region, and maybe one of the longest and strongest in the world, and that is where these relationships really come to bear.